yulab2021/TandemMod_document/doc/.ipynb_checkpoints/run_examples-checkpoint.rst

 **7. Predict m6A sites**

 To predict m6A sites in HEK293T nanopore data using a pretrained model, you can set the ``--run_mode`` argument to "predict".
-You can specify the pretrained model by using the argument ``--pretrained_model`` and the new model save path by using the argument ``--new_model``.
-The model's training epochs can be defined using the argument ``--epochs``, and the model states will be saved at the end of each epoch.
-TandemMod will preferentially use the ``GPU`` for training if CUDA is available on your device; otherwise, it will utilize the ``CPU`` mode.
-The training process duration can vary, depending on the size of your dataset and the computational capacity, and may last for several hours.
+You can specify the pretrained model by using the argument ``--pretrained_model``.
 ::
     python scripts/TandemMod.py --run_mode predict \
           --pretrained_model demo/model/m6A.demo.IVET.pkl \